 Vloggers Jerry and Dee LaVigne’s Son Officially Diagnosed With Autism

-Viewers have mentioned characteristics in J3 which could be “tied to autism”, however, many assumed he simply a very shy and introverted child.
-Jerry and Dee LaVigne recently moved across the country to Arizona—many thought this was a career move for the family—that they would be closer to other YouTubers and the West Coast YouTube scene.
+Viewers have mentioned characteristics in J3 which could be “tied to autism”, however, many assumed that he was a very shy and introverted child.
+Jerry and Dee LaVigne recently moved across the country to Arizona—many thought this was a career move for the family—that they would be closer to other YouTubers.
 This was not the case…Jerry and Dee revealed their move from Louisiana to Arizona was for their son, Jerry Jr. (Age 3)—to be closer to better resources, doctors and occupational therapist to assist J3 in his development.

 Jerry and Dee Lavigne Autism Questions and Answers:

 When did you know of your child’s Autism?

 Dee explains the minimal age they evaluate any child with autism is 2 years old; The couple officially learned of their sons’ official diagnosis with autism after his 2nd birthday, while they were living in New Orleans, Louisiana.